ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - c - ES6 modules and NPM intro.md

   Quick unit about NPM [30m.]
   - intro to npm
   - creating an npm project
-  - installing a package (ex. cowsay)
+  - installing a package (eg. cowsay)
   - package.json
   - explain package.json scripts ? (it can also be done later)